The Maine Coon lion cut is an extremely severe cat grooming hairstyle, that has become fashionable over recent years.

 Video Of Maine Coon With Lion Cut

-This is a short video of a Maine Coon cat named ‘Craig’, who has a Maine Coon lion cut.
-As he walks, his Maine Coon hairstyle helps to make him look like a mini lion!
+There is a short video of a Maine Coon cat named ‘Craig’, on Flickr.
+This cat has a Maine Coon lion cut!
+Why not Google this cat and see that his Maine Coon hairstyle helps to make him look like a mini lion as he walks!

 Maine Coons are renowned for having fabulous long shaggy hair.
 In fact, their thick fur is one of the key attributes that make the Maine Coon cat breed so attractive.